Insertion space in repulsive active matter

-Crucially, the off-lattice simulations of RTPS in $d=2$ still show that the total insertion space remains higher and tends to be more connected as compared with equilibrium (Figs. \ref{fig:2DRTPSnaps} and \ref{fig:2Ddata}).
-Interestingly, we find that, at high activities $K>10$, $\langle \tilde{\Delta} \rangle$ no longer remains strictly monotonic (as in $d=1$) with a wide shelf between $\eta=0.5-0.75$ (Fig. \ref{fig:2Ddata}a)).
-As expected, our close-to-equilibrium data $K\approx1$ is in excellent agreement with previous IS quantifications in equilibrium hard disc simulations \cite{Speedy1991B}.
-We observe a tendency for lower averaged number of insertion cavities at higher $K$, with a $\gtrapprox 2$-fold decrease in the maximum at our highest explored activity (Fig. \ref{fig:2Ddata}b)).
-Interestingly, the maximum of $\langle N_\Delta \rangle$ is approximately the same as in equilibrium $\eta=0.3-0.4$ \cite{Speedy1991B}.
 For the boundary of the insertion space $\langle S_I \rangle$ we find it to be a monotonically decreasing function of $\eta$ (due to periodic boundaries) and generally higher for higher activity, though some saturation appears for very high activities $K\geq100$ (Fig. \ref{fig:2Ddata}d)).
-For the geometric compressibility $Z_G$ we find that the equilibrium $Z^\text{eq}_G$ well approximates the active data for low packing $\eta < 0.4$, but then starts to rapidly deviate to lower values (Fig. \ref{fig:2Ddata}e)).
+For the geometric compressibility $Z_G$ we find that the equilibrium $Z^\text{eq}_G$ well approximates the active data for low packing $\eta < 0.4$, but then $Z_G/Z_G^\text{eq}$ starts to rapidly deviate to lower values (Fig. \ref{fig:2Ddata}e)).
 Interestingly, close to known values of phase transitions (freezing \cite{Truskett1998} and liquid-hexatic coexistence \cite{Digregorio2019}), $\eta \gtrapprox 0.7$, we find that the slope of $Z_G/Z^\text{eq}_G$ abruptly changes sign.
 Only for the high activity data does it again change sign, at $\eta \approx 0.8$.
-There is a concomitant change of sign in the geometric chemical potential $\mu_G/\mu^\text{eq}_G$ (Fig. \ref{fig:2Ddata}f)).
+We also observe a sign change in the slope of the geometric chemical potential $\mu_G/\mu^\text{eq}_G$ (Fig. \ref{fig:2Ddata}f)).